usedToBeTomas/teredoFix/README.md

 ## What is this?
-This is a batch script that resolves many Teredo-related connectivity issues for multiplayer Xbox games on Windows and helps you address potential problems that may arise.
+- This is a batch script that fixes Teredo issues with multiplayer for xbox games on windows (ex.
+Astroneer, Forza horizon, ).

 ## How do i run the fix?
 - Disable any VPN software, also if you have an antivirus, disable the firewall protection in your antivirus.